 - Invisible to Normals: Turlough can't see the Wolf people on the Monorail, the Doctor can.

-- Little Red Fighting Hood: Rosa.
+- Little Red Fighting Hood: Rosa is a dab hand with a silver knife.

 - Meaningful Name: Rosa means "red".
 As in Little Red.